SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_STaaS_Issues.md

 ## DataMiner is unable to start up after registration

-If you recently registered your DMA and switched your *DB.xml* to use STaaS, but the same DMA was previously registered with another organization, DataMiner will not be able to start up.
+If you followed the procedure to [setup STaaS](xref:STaaS#setting_up_staas) and switched your *DB.xml* to use STaaS, but the same DMA was previously registered with another organization, DataMiner will not be able to start up.

 In the *SLError.txt* log file, you will find this error: